If you are tempted by Black Friday deals, think about what you really want and need in your life.

 3. Host a clothing swap.

 Invite your friends to come over with clothes they aren’t wearing anymore.
 Agree to donate anything that doesn’t get swapped.

 We always wait until after Thanksgiving to start watching our favorite holiday movies.
 Stay in for the day with a warm blanket and your favorite holiday flicks.

 5. Talk about better gifts.

 If you want to cut back on the holiday gift giving and receiving, have gentle conversations with people you usually exchange gifts with.
 Ask them if instead of your typical exchange if you could give something more meaningful, like a monthly lunch date, weekend excursion, or donation to a cause you both care about.

 Go for a walk, or a hike.
 Notice the crisp air, falling leaves, or beautiful sunshine depending on your surroundings.

 Implement a new morning routine or another self-care practice to really take care of yourself during the holidays.

 8. 31 days of gifts you so deserve.

-I’ll be making an announcement soon for 31 Days of Gifts you so Deserve 2016.
 This daily inbox advent calendar will help you engage in the best parts of this magical time of year.
+Learn more here.